mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 Well, maybe I knew someone who knew someone.
 I asked hacker friends who seemed like they might know government security people.
 "Where do I report a security issue with like.... a person, not a website?"

+They told me to call...
+1300 CYBER1?

-Look I don't really have a good explanation for this so I'm just gonna post the screenshots.
+I don't really have a good explanation for this so I'm just gonna post the screenshots.

 ![Screenshot of 1300 CYBER1 chat](/img/sunburnt-country/cyber11.png)
 *Me talking to a fellow hacker.
 It's culturally appropriate among hackers to have the dumbest profile pictures possible.*

 ![cyber1website](/img/sunburnt-country/cyber1website.png)
-*Thanks but no thanks*
+*Uhhh no wait I don't wanna click any of these*

 ![Screenshot of 1300 CYBER1 chat second half](/img/sunburnt-country/cyber12.png)
 *The planet may be dying, but we live in a truly unparalleled age of content.*

-You _know_ I smashed that call button on `1300 CYBER1`.[^cyber1]

-[^cyber1]: Did they just make it `1300 CYBER` then realise you need one more digit for a phone number?
+You _know_ I smashed that call button on `1300 CYBER1`.
+Did they just make it `1300 CYBER` then realise you need one more digit for a phone number?
 Incredible.

-### Calling 1300 `c y b e r       o n e`
+### Calling `1300 c y b e r       o n e`

 "Yes yes hello, ring ring, is this 1300 cyber one"?
 They _have_ to say yes if you ask that.
 They're legally obligated.